 If you are facing a dilemma regarding the equalization of their inheritance involving a family business, seek the advice of a Wisconsin lawyer who is skilled in estate planning.
 Proper estate planning tools can help to make these transitions go more smoothly.

 Daniel J. Krause is a Madison, Wisconsin lawyer who specializes in estate planning and probate matters.
 He has helped thousands of Wisconsin residents plan ahead for nearly 14 years.

-Contact us through our website or call direct at (608) 268-5751 to schedule your free estate planning consultation.
+Contact us through our website or call direct at (608) 268-5751 to schedule your estate planning consultation.